 - Vision that becomes blurred after periods of reading, watching TV, or using a computer

-- Red, irritated eyes that produce a mucus discharge
+- Red, irritated eyes that produce a mucous discharge

 Causes of Dry Eye

 - Age: As we get older, glands in the eyelid produce less oil.
 Oil keeps tears from evaporating off the eye.
 Decreased oil production allows tears to evaporate too quickly, leaving the eye too dry.

 - Prescription medications: These include some high blood pressure medications, antihistamines, diuretics (water pills), antidepressants, anti-anxiety pills, sleeping pills, and pain medications.
 Over the counter medications including some cold and allergy products, motion sickness remedies, and sleep aids can also cause dry eye.

 - Hot dry or windy conditions, high altitude, air conditioning and smoke can also cause dry eye.